cincheo/jsweet/doc/jsweet-language-specifications.md

 -   **Module packaging**.
 With module packaging (module option), one Java package corresponds to one module.
 With modules, it is mandatory to have only one main method in the program, which will be the global entry point from which the module dependency graph will be calculated.
 The main module will use directly or transitively all the other modules.

-Because of modules, it is good practice to have only one method in an application.
+Because of modules, it is good practice to have only one main method in an application.

 ### Initializers